lgmgeo/liftoverSV/README.md

 ```

 ## How to cite?
-Please cite the following doi if you are using this tool in your research:
+Please cite the following doi if you are using this tool in your research:</br>
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.12799803.svg)](https://doi.org/10.5281/zenodo.12799803)

 ## liftoverSV: version 0.1.1_beta